awslabs/aws-cloudformation-iam-policy-validator/README.md

 cfn-policy-validator validate --template-path ./my-template.json --region us-east-1
 ```

-### Why do I need the AWS CloudFormation IAM Policy Validator?
+### Why do I need the IAM Policy Validator for AWS CloudFormation?

 The cfn-policy-validator is designed to prevent the deployment of unwanted IAM identity-based and resource-based policies to your AWS environment.